Generated regional California river scene for Lower Yuba River planning; not an exact location photo

 If the Lower Yuba is too pushy, crowded, or warm, move to the Feather for a bigger lower-river backup or to the North Yuba if you want a smaller freestone day with different wading and hatch expectations.

-Verify CDFW's current Lower Yuba River regulations, Wild Trout Water notes, steelhead report-card requirements, and emergency notices before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Lower Yuba River rules, Wild Trout Water notes, steelhead report-card requirements, and emergency notices before fishing.

 Highway 20 and Parks Bar context